July 31, 2023 New York Giants Training Camp Report - Big Blue Interactive

 WR Wan’Dale Robinson (ACL), OG Marcus McKethan (ACL), DL A’Shawn Robinson (meniscus), DL D.J.
 Davidson (ACL), and CB Aaron Robinson (ACL) remain on the Active/Physically Unable to Perform (PUP) List.

 WR Sterling Shepard (knee), OC J.C.
-Hassenaur (triceps) , OLB Jihad Ward (unknown) and TE Ryan Jones (knee) did not practice.
+Hassenauer (triceps), OLB Jihad Ward (unknown) and TE Ryan Jones (knee) did not practice.

-“(Hassenaur will) be out long term,” said Head Coach Brian Daboll.
+“(Hassenauer will) be out long term,” said Head Coach Brian Daboll.
 “He got a tricep.
 He’s going to end up having surgery, which is too bad.”

 PRACTICE NOTES…